To read Part One, please click here.

 “Oh, dear.”

 Vera recoiled.
 Murderess?
-She had died?
+Mrs. Axton's sister had died?

 “Oh dear, oh dear, oh dear!” cried Josephine.